14 Top Crypto Venture Capital Firms Active Right Now

 1. Coinbase

-- Investment stages: Primarily pre-seed and seed, with investments across all stages
+- Investment stages: Primarily pre-seed and seed

 - Geographical presence: San Francisco, California